ndsev/zserio-service-grpc-cpp/README.md

 Install gRPC and protobuf according to the official instructions: https://grpc.io/docs/quickstart/cpp/.

-> Please note that this sample use CMake and therefore it is necessary to install gRPC using CMake, otherwise CMake's `find_package(gRPC)` will not be available.
+> Note that this sample use CMake and therefore it is necessary to install gRPC using CMake, otherwise CMake's `find_package(gRPC)` will not be available.

 > Since gRPC official instructions are sometimes inaccurate, you can check our [doc/BUILD_gRPC.md](doc/BUILD_gRPC.md).

+> Note that Zserio prerequisites are automatically downloaded by CMake.

 ## Building